brendanpduffy5/reading-notes/201/class2.md

 >+ Not, Does-not-equal

 *Describe a real world Problem you could solve with a Function.*
-    All my kids' afterschool activities start between 4:00pm - 6:15pm but I sometimes shift.
+    All my kids' afterschool activities start between 4:00pm - 6:15pm but sometimes shift.
 I finally figure it out and then something changes.
-I really need a better Calendar fuction app that tells me which kid goes where on which day!
+I really need a better calendar fuction app that tells me which kid goes where on what day!

 ### Making Decisions In Your Code - Conditionals